chpill/parens-of-the-dead/README.md

 * catch uncaught exceptions globally for the server (got bitten by a really bad case of https://stuartsierra.com/2015/05/27/clojure-uncaught-exceptions)
+* add proper logging? (related to the previous item)
-* use devcards to "test" the UI
+* use devcards to illustrate the UI
 * load magic numbers from config, make it play nice with the web server component
 * wrap the web-socket in a component on the client?
 * try to use aleph